dhanushkkarh/FileFormatChanger/README.md

 Note:
 This script does NOT convert a file from one format to other.
-It is instead an automation script to change the extension of all files inside a folder for god-knows-what purposes.
+It is instead an automation script to change the extension of all files inside a folder for all god-knows-what purposes.